Probabilistic Contrastive Learning Recovers the Correct Aleatoric Uncertainty of Ambiguous Inputs: CIFAR-10H Experiment

 \subsection{Contrastive Learning on CIFAR}

 To test whether the predicted certainty $\hat{\kappa}(x)$ aligns with human-judged aleatoric uncertainty, we require a dataset that provides a ground-truth.
 CIFAR-10H \cite{peterson2019human} provides 50 annotations for each test-set image of CIFAR-10.
 We use the entropy of the probability distribution over these annotations as a measure of aleatoric uncertainty in each image, and compare its negative to the predicted certainty $\hat{\kappa}(x)$ via rank correlation.
-Since the annotations were only collected for the 10000 images of the test set of CIFAR-10, we randomly split them into 6000 images for training, 2000 for validation, and 2000 for test.
+Since the annotations were only collected for the 10000 images of the test set of CIFAR-10, we apply a 5-fold cross validation.
+The 10000 images are randomly split into sets of 2000.
+For five iterations, three of these sets form the train data, one the validation, and one the test data.
 To prevent confusions with the CIFAR-10 train and test set, we refer to these as the CIFAR-10H train, validation, and test sets.
 The image indices that belong to each set are provided in our code repository.

 This leaves us with the task of redefining the CIFAR classification task into a contrastive learning problem.
 To this end, we simply assume that images are positive to one another if they belong to the same class and negative if they do not.
 CIFAR-10H, however, has soft class distributions for each image instead of a crisp class.
 Thus, we first draw a class $c$ from the class distribution $P(C|x)$ of a reference image $x$ from the train set.
 We then draw a positive image $x^+$ from a multinomial distribution over all train images weighed by their probabilities of that class $P(C=c|x^+)$.
 Negative images $x^-$ are selected the same way, but weighed by the probability of \emph{not} being class $c$, i.e., $1 - P(C=c|x^-)$.
 This provides the contrastive data generator required for training.